Core systems

 - Choose the correct inbound order(s) and complete check-in

-This moves the record to the Checked In tab and officially logs it as received inventory.
+This moves the record to the Checked In tab.

 Viewing Record Logs